State of Georgia Income Tax Georgia State Income Tax - Tax Year 2012

 The Georgia Income Tax

 The Georgia Department of Revenue provides a dedicated Caxpayer Advocate for handling issues and disputes with taxpayers.
 If you have any questions or issues with your Georgia tax return, feel free to contact the Taxpayer Advocate Office at [email protected] or by phone at 404-417-2251.
 For specific questions about your Georgia Tax Refund, call 1-877-423-6711.
-There are 299 days left until Tax Day, on April 15th 2014.

 Compare the state income tax rates in Georgia with the income tax rates in